tlanfer/squirtttv/README.md

 # Squirtianna

-This lets your squirt someone with water when something happens on twitch.
+This lets you squirt someone with water when something happens on twitch.

 ## Building the hardware